lukasturcani/stk/docs/source/intermediate_ea_example.rst

     fitness_normalizer = stk.NormalizerSequence(
         fitness_normalizers=(
             stk.DivideByMean(),
-            stk.Power(1),
+            stk.Power(-1),
         ),
     )

-For the EA in this example, we want to perform a couple of normalization steps, recall that the initial fitness values has the form  ``(num_rotatable_bonds, complexity, num_bad_rings)``.
+For the EA in this example, we want to perform a couple of normalization steps, recall that the initial fitness values have the form  ``(num_rotatable_bonds, complexity, num_bad_rings)``.
-First, we wil use :class:`.DivideByMean`, which in cases where the fitness value is a :class:`tuple`, divides each member of the :class:`tuple` by its own mean.
+First, we will use :class:`.DivideByMean`, which in cases where the fitness value is a :class:`tuple`, divides each member of the :class:`tuple` by its own mean.
 This means the number of rotatable bonds of each molecule is divided by the mean number of rotatable